Leonardo (Teenage Mutant Ninja Turtles): 2018 animated series

 In the 2018 animated series, Rise of the Teenage Mutant Ninja Turtles, "Leonardo, the self-professed "coolest" brother possesses irreverent charm and a rebel heart".
 Unlike past versions, he is not the official leader of the turtles until the second season finale, and boasts a less serious, more laidback, charming, sardonic, and joke-cracking personality.
 This incarnation of Leo is the second born brother, with Raphael being the oldest.
 Despite his apparent immaturity and goofiness, Leo is quick-witted and strategic by nature.
 He initiatively leads his brothers whenever something has happened to Raphael, who is the group's de facto leader throughout the first two seasons.
 Despite coming off as somewhat arrogant, he also demonstrates insecurity and self-doubt.
 At the end of the season 2 finale "Rise", Splinter appoints Leo the new leader of his sons, much to the shock of him and his brothers.
 He is voiced by Ben Schwartz.

 In Rise of the Teenage Mutant Ninja Turtles: The Movie, Leo ends up doing more harm than good when his ego causes an alien race called the Krang to invade and Raphael to be captured.
 But over the course of the film Leo becomes more adept at fulfilling the role of leader.
-He sacrifices himself by trapping both himself and the Krang in the prison dimension to save the world, being content knowing that his family was safe from a future where the Krang decimate the planet.
+He sacrifices himself by trapping both himself and the Krang in the prison dimension to save the world (and possibly to make-up for all the harm he’s done), being content knowing that his family was safe from a future where the Krang decimate the planet.
 He is saved from the prison dimension at the end of the film thanks to Mikey's new mystic powers and Leo reconciles with Raphael.

+Tales of the TMNT (2024)

+Leo appears in Tales of the Teenage Mutant Ninja Turtles, a follow-up 2d-animated series sequel to TMNT: Mutant Mayhem, with Nicolas Cantu reprising his role from the latter film.